 Types of Digestive Disorders

 Bad breath: Abnormal smell of the exhaled air, usually caused by mouth (pyorrhea), gastric (retention of in stomach), or intestinal (fermentation) disorders.
-Besides these herbs, all those used in the case of pyorrhea, dyspepsia, and intestinal fermentation can be administered.
+Besides these herbs, all those used for pyorrhea, dyspepsia, and intestinal fermentation can be administered.

 Appetite, lack of: Any disorders affecting the digestive system, from the esophagus to the intestine, can produce a lack of appetite.
 This can also be caused by psychological disorders (anorexia nervosa).
 Before trying any treatment, a professional should diagnose the causes of the lack of appetite.